Substantial meal: COVID tier restrictions in England

-During the more restrictive all-tier regulations issued in December 2020 (wherein the majority of England was in tier 2 regulations) the government's COVID-19 Winter Plan advised: "In tier 2, pubs and bars must close unless they are serving substantial meals (like a full breakfast, main lunchtime or evening meal), along with accompanying drinks."
-Schedule Two, Reg.14(2) and Reg 14(4) of the regulations included similar prohibitions on pubs and restaurants as the previous tier 3 restrictions, which has a significant impact on pubs that are led by alcohol sales ('wet-led' pubs).
-Summarising the effect of the regulations, Health Secretary Matt Hancock told Parliament that "pubs and bars must close unless operating as restaurants".
+Although in neither case did the legal regulations use the term "substantial meal", the government's COVID-19 Winter Plan stated "In tier 2, pubs and bars must close unless they are serving substantial meals (like a full breakfast, main lunchtime or evening meal), along with accompanying drinks."
+This restriction was reported to have had a significant impact on pubs that were led by alcohol sales ('wet-led' pubs).